Two loop calculation of Yang-Mills propagators in the Curci-Ferrari model: Curci-Ferrari model

 {The covariant derivative} $(D_\mu c)^a=\partial_\mu c^a+g f^{abc}A_\mu^b c^c$ { and the field strength} $F_{\mu\nu}^a=\partial_\mu A_\nu^a-\partial_\nu A_\mu^a+gf^{abc}A_\mu^bA_\nu^c$ are expressed in terms of the coupling constant $g$ and the Latin indices correspond to the SU$(N_c)$ gauge group.
 The Lagrangian~(\ref{eq_lagrang}) corresponds to a particular case of the Curci-Ferrari model~\cite{Curci76}, obtained in the limit of vanishing gauge parameter.
 At tree level, the gluon propagator is massive and transverse in momentum space, which ensures that the model is renormalizable.
 Note that the mass term is introduced at the level of the gauge-fixed theory.
 If instead we modifed the unfixed theory, we would obtain a longitudinal propagator which does not decrease in the ultraviolet and the theory would not be renormalizable.
 We refer the reader to Ref. \cite{Tissier:2011ey} for a more detailed account of this model, including its symmetries.

-The theory is regularized in $d=4-2\epsilon$.
-It is renormalized by introducing renormalized coupling constant, mass and fields, which are related to the bare ones (that we denote now with the subscript ``$B$'') by including the multiplicative renormalization factors $Z$:
+The theory is regularized in $d=4-2\epsilon$ dimensions.
+It is renormalized by introducing renormalized coupling constant, mass and fields, which are related to the bare ones (that we denote now with the subscript ``$B$'') by including multiplicative renormalization factors:

-with $\lambda=\frac{g^2 N_c}{16\pi^2}$.
-The renormalization factors are defined by choosing the value of propagators and vertices at a given scale $\mu$.\footnote{Note that, at order $\lambda$, the renormalization factors need to be expanded up to order $\epsilon^1$.
+with $\lambda=\frac{g^2 N_c}{16\pi^2}$.\footnote{Note that, at order $\lambda$, the renormalization factors need to be expanded up to order $\epsilon^1$.
 This is because, they appear in one-loop diagrams which diverge as $1/\epsilon$.
-The combination of these divergences together with the $\epsilon^1$ of the renormalization factors produce finite contributions (of order $\lambda^2$) that should not be forgotten in the two-loop calculation considered in this work.} For the gluon propagator and the ghost dressing functions, we choose
+The combination of these divergences together with the $\epsilon^1$ of the renormalization factors produce finite contributions (of order $\lambda^2$) that should not be forgotten in the two-loop calculation considered in this work.} The renormalization factors are defined by choosing the value of propagators and vertices at a given scale $\mu$.
+For the gluon propagator and the ghost dressing functions, we choose

 We use the Taylor scheme to fix the renormalization of the coupling constant.
 In this scheme, the coupling constant is defined as the ghost-gluon vertex with a vanishing antighost momentum.
 This leads to the following relation between renormalization factors